cgoliver/rnaglib/docs/source/index.rst

 Data scheme
 -----------

 | A more detailed description of the data is presented in :doc:`rnaglib.prepare_data`.
-It comes along with instructions
-| on how to produce the data from public databases.
-However since this
-construction is computationally expensive, we offer
-| a pre-built database.
+It comes along with instructions on how to produce the data from public databases.
+However since this construction is computationally expensive, we offer a pre-built database.

-We provide a visualization of what the graphs in this database contain :
+We provide a visualization of what the graphs in this database contain:

 |Example graph|